Chart Color Schemes

 Infrastructure

-Para Vista has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally
+Para Vista has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-The performance of an area is significantly influenced by changes to local infrastructure projects.
-AreaSearch has identified five projects that are expected to impact this area.
-Among these key projects are Gawler Line Electrification & Level Crossing Removals (including Valley View area works), Gardenia Drive Aged Care Expansion, Valley View Golf Course Residential Release (Stage 3 and 4), and Walkleys Road Corridor.
-The following list details those projects that are likely to be most relevant.
+Area infrastructure changes significantly impact local performance.
+AreaSearch identified five projects likely affecting the region.
+Major initiatives include Gawler Line Electrification & Level Crossing Removals, encompassing Valley View area works, Gardenia Drive Aged Care Expansion, Valley View Golf Course Residential Release (Stage 3 & 4), and Walkleys Road Corridor.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.